Black Canyon Trail (BCT)

 - Emery Henderson trailhead is a common finishing point as the trail becomes relatively uninteresting compared to the rest.

-- There are no services in Spring Valley; we learned this the hard way.
+- There are no services in Spring Valley beyond the gas station.
 Closest services to the start are at I-17.

 - The route can be ridden as a thru-ride or a shuttled ride; it is most commonly ridden from north to south as a shuttled ride.